fizban99/microbit_ssd1306/README.rst

 Text is rendered using the internal microbit fonts.

-The library is distributed in different files to allow importing only the required funitons in order to reduce memory consumption.
+The library is distributed in different files to allow importing only the required functions in order to reduce memory consumption.

 .. contents::